enarjord/passivbot/docs/walkthrough.md

 ## Configuration

 After running the installation commands above, you need to create an API key on the exchange you want to run.
-This will provide you with a key and a secret, that you need to fill in in the `api-keys.json`.
+This will provide you with a key and a secret, that you need to fill out in the `api-keys.json`.
+You first need to create this file by copying the template file `api-keys.example.json`.
 The instructions below assume your key is `{X}` and your secret is `{Y}`.

 !!!
 Warning
     Make sure you enable `futures` on the API key.
 Also, be aware that on Binance you have to complete a quiz before you